2022 Mayor’s Inspiration Award Winners

 Shermita West – A Reflection of Leadership.
 Shermita, like Shirley, has been an instrumental part of The Action Center’s work in Lakewood.
 She has served as a mentor for newer volunteers and board members at the center.
 As soon as she sees a need, Shermita is there to help.

 The story of Joy’s Kitchen is near and dear to us at the Southern Gables Neighborhood Association, since they are such an integral part of our community and we are among their many supporters.
-The following is an expanded description of what Joy’s Kitchen is all about.
+The following is a description of what Joy’s Kitchen is all about.

 In Lakewood, as is true all over the United States, food waste and food insecurity are two related, opposing, and contradictory problems that demand attention.
 On the matter of waste, we use labor, water, chemicals, fuel, and all kinds of economic resources to produce and distribute food.
 Far too much of it, however, gets thrown out: 42 percent.
 It goes to landfills, where it rots, taking up space and producing methane, contributing to the strangulation of our atmosphere.
 While this is happening on too large a scale, many people are going hungry.
 According to a 2021 survey conducted by Hunger Free Colorado, food insecurity rose from 11% of Denver’s population to an estimated 33% since the beginning of the pandemic.